Research

 Abstract: This article investigates the effects of drug price-control policy on access to drugs and consumer welfare.
 We focus on regional markets for malarial drugs in India.
 Governments in developing and underdeveloped countries implement price controls to make drugs affordable and improve consumer welfare.
 However, gains from lower prices due to price control have little meaning if, firms stop selling those drugs in response to price control, and drugs are not available for purchase in local markets.
 In order to characterize the trade-off between availability and affordability on consumer welfare, we estimate a structural model of Indian malarial market where firms make endogenous product offering decisions across regions.
 We use a unique dataset that features detailed region level information.
 Our estimates reveal that even in a poor region, lower prices lead to lower consumer welfare, as costs of making a drug available in a regional market are high enough to induce exit of products in response to lower prices.
 We characterize the optimal price control level that balances the trade-off and maximizes consumer welfare.

-7. The Women’s Value of Time: Evidence from drinking water markets in India (with Sheetal Sekhri)
+5. The Women’s Value of Time: Evidence from Drinking Water Markets in India (with Sheetal Sekhri)

 [Draft available on Request]